ngambip/Sec-Financial_Analysis/README.md

 7. [Contact](#contact)

 ## Introduction
 This project is aimed at providing investors and corporate strategy teams with insights into the best public companies in the US for investment.
-We audit and analyze financial statements to evaluate past performance, forecast future performance, and generate sector comparisons.
+We are to analyze financial statements to evaluate current performance, forecast future performance, and generate sector comparisons.

 ## Objective
 To assist investors in identifying the best companies for investment and support corporate strategy teams by analyzing and auditing financial statements for due diligence purposes.